aasignacion/swbc-8DOF/README.md

 Mode 0: No control Mode 1: PD control with no disturbance Mode 2: PD control with with disturbance Mode 3: ISMC with disturbance Mode 4: Proposed Control: ISMC + DOB with disturbance

-Modes can switched by clicking the togglt button on the GUI.
+Modes can switched by clicking the toggl3 button on the FLTK GUI.